GO TO WEBSITE FOR LATEST SCREENINGS IN AUSTRALIA AND HOW TO HOST YOUR OWN SCREENING!

-Rusty, Zach, and Alfie are on a perilous course toward ‘juvey’ until they meet up with a rule breaking jackaroo, Bernie Shakeshaft, and hit the road with his legendary dog jumping team.
-This inspiring coming of age story follows the boys as they strive to turn their lives around - and the dogs that help tame their wild ways.SYNOPSIS:
+A group of troubled boys are on a perilous course towards jail until they meet up with the free-wheeling jackaroo, Bernie Shakeshaft, and hit the road with his legendary dog jumping team.

-LINK TO TRAILER https://www.youtube.com/watch?v=3QIAcuyXZxQ&feature=youtu.be
+LINK TO TRAILER https://youtu.be/AlynTykYF-Y

 How does the project meet the aims of a philanthropic foundation?

 The Backtrack Boys provides a unique insight into youth at risk in rural Australia.
-Kids that fall between the cracks in the education system and face a range of issues from family breakdowns, to violence, suicide, drugs and crime.
+Kids that fall between the cracks in the education system and face a range of issues from family breakdowns, to violence, suicide, drugs, and crime.